jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

 remote-locators=localhost[12480]
 start-locator=localhost[11235]
 use-cluster-configuration=false
-### GemFire Properties using default values ###
+### [vmware-gemfire-short-name] Properties using default values ###
 ....

 ....  initializing InternalDataSerializer with 4 services
 ....
 Starting peer location for Distribution Locator on localhost/127.0.0.1 ....
 Locator was created at Sun Apr 19 12:16:31 PDT 2020 ....
 Listening on port 11235 bound on address localhost/127.0.0.1
-....
-GemFire peer location service starting.
+....  [vmware-gemfire-short-name] peer location service starting.
 Other locators: localhost[11235]  Locators preferred as coordinators:...
 ....
 Peer locator attempting to recover from localhost/127.0.0.1:11235 ....
 Peer locator was unable to recover state from this locator ....
 Peer locator recovering from /Users/jblum/pivdev/spring-boot-data-geode/spring-geode-samples/caching/multi-site/..